Contributor: Sonora Behavioral Health clinical team member Heather Wilk, MA, NCC

 But how does one know what kind of treatment will produce the best results?
 Is there just one way to treat alcoholism?
 The best answers to these questions can be received from mental health professionals and/or addiction specialists who are trained and experienced in treating those battling addiction.

-Individualization of Treatment
+Individualization of Treatment for Alcoholism

 What many, if not most, of these professionals will tell an individual is that there is not one single treatment option that will work for everyone, rather the person grappling with an addiction should seek assistance from a professional who can guide him or her towards selecting a treatment option that will meet his or her unique needs.